 Release where found if at all possible, finders can be very interested in having “their hedgehog” back in their garden.
 Release information is given here Give the finders some food and tell them to put it out with some water for the first few nights.
 Take the hog back in a clean sack of hay and tell the finders to leave the sack under some sort of cover in their garden until the hog no longer uses it.

 Then once they have put on a bit of weight, they can go back to sleep, if that is what they want to do.
 There don’t seem to be any rules for hibernation, there can be 2 hogs next to each other in exactly the same temperature and conditions, and one will be fast asleep in hibernation and the other will be eating its head off!!
 They will stir about every 7-10 days even if they don’t come out of their nests, or they make get up for a shit and a drink and possibly something to eat!
-So every 4 weeks or so I check the hibernators even if they do not appear to have stirred and weigh them and give them clean beds if they have been up for a pee or poo.
+So at least every 4 weeks - and usually more frequently - I check the hibernators even if they do not appear to have stirred and weigh them and give them clean beds if they have been up for a pee or poo.
 The males wake up in Spring first and are the first to be released usually, the girls can sometimes go on being sleepy or in hibernation until even the end of April, depending on the weather!
 Don’t panic, just think how chilly it may still be getting in the middle of the night - the girls have plenty of time to regain their condition in the wild while they are pregnant - even though the ones in care will be released in tip top condition and don’t need this extra month!
 This is in Jersey of course where our temps are much higher than in the UK and I guess we release earlier than people do further north!
+In recent years our hogs in care have not been hibernating for very long at a time at all, we don't seem to get the cold winters we once did.

 There are some hedgehogs which cannot be released back into the wild because they are disabled in some way which would make their survival unlikely.
 ALWAYS check with a vet first before condemning any hog to life imprisonment.
 Only put hogs of one sex into each enclosed garden, it is not fair to let them breed with the problems they already have and mating and courtship might lead to injuries.

-Any three-legged hedgehog should not be released into the wild.
-Those with one front leg have limited mobility and those with only one hind leg cannot groom themselves properly and are very prone to mites and other external parasites, so tell the carers to keep a close check on them.
+Hedgehogs with one front leg have very limited mobility and our vets no longer amputate front legs.
+Those with only one hind leg cannot groom themselves properly and are very prone to mites and other external parasites, but our vets will sometimes amputate on the understaning that the hog will be released.
 Sometimes a leg is not amputated but is stiff from an old injury leaving the hog with limited mobility and an inability to groom, leading to mite infestation.
-Front leg amputation is a contraversial issue vets all seem to differ in their opinions.
+Leg amputation is a contraversial issue vets all seem to differ in their opinions.
 We used to keep all amputees in enclosed gardens, our old vet was happy to amputate even some front legs.
-Our current vet does not agree with keeping any wild animal in captivity permanently - but some of his colleagues seem to disagree with him and are still happy to amputate, I think I am coming down on the fence in the middle, I still have a couple of front leg amputees, but am not sure this was the right thing to do, they do not walk well, but those with one hind leg seem to have no moblity problems, it is just the grooming that is the main problem.
-I know some rescues release hind leg amputees, we used to until we got one back again with really nasty maggots down her ear and covered in mites due to the inability to groom.
+Our current vet does not agree with keeping any wild animal in captivity permanently - but some of his colleagues seem to disagree with him and are still happy to amputate hind legs. - the hogs seem to have no moblity problems, it is just grooming that is the problem.
+I know some rescues release hind leg amputees.

 Other reasons for keeping hogs in care can include: total blindness, if the hog really cannot tell day from night and continually comes out during the day.
 This can also happen if they are brain damaged.
+Sometimes neurological issues resolve themselves in time and the hog can be released.
+We had one who was hit by a car, at the start she couldn't even stand, then walked backwards not forwards, but gradually over about 5 months she put herself completely right again and was released.
+But then some wobbly hogs never get completely fit again so are not released.
 Some old hogs have had too many teeth removed so that they would not cope with foraging for food in the wild.
-And occasionally some hogs have such chronic chest conditions that the vet decides they would not last long on their own in the wild.
+And occasionally some hogs have such chronic chest conditions that the vet decides they would not last long in the wild.

-Hogs in an enclosed garden must be provided with fresh water, and food every day and clean nests at least once a week.
-They should be checked once or twice a week and regularly weighed.
-Their claws should be clipped when necessary and they must be given a thorough examination for mites and other problems, including bites from other hogs - this often happens with males in Spring when hormones are rampant!
+Hogs in an outside enclosure or enclosed garden should be checked every few days and regularly weighed.
+Their claws should be clipped when necessary and they must be given a thorough examination for mites and other problems, including bites from other hogs - this often happens in Spring !

 When checking out a new enclosed garden, interview the people very carefully!
 Make sure their motives in offering their garden are for the hogs’ benefit and not just to remove their slugs!
 Check all round the garden for hazards and escape routes.
 Hogs with 2 front legs can climb granite or other rough walls where they can get a foothold and fenced gardens are not safe unless the boards on the fence panels do not allow any foothold, there is a right and wrong way round!
 Even a blind hog has escaped from a walled garden with just one section of granite.